-Prepare your vehicle.
+Prepare your vehicle

 I have a small SUV.
 Yes, I haul this stuff in my car!
 Whenever you change out an old shower curtain, keep it.
 It can be used to line the seats or back of your car for times like this.
 I keep several old curtains and sheets stored in my garden shed for this purpose.
 If you are using the family car or SUV, you’ll want to line your seats and the back of the car (if it’s an SUV) with several layers of your old sheets, blankets or old shower curtains.
 When you unload the car, you will thank me for this bit of advice!
 Some of the manure will have spilled, no matter how careful you are.

-I get my composted manure from a guinea pig farm.
-The featured image is a picture of three piles of compost from the guinea pig farm.
+For several years, I got my composted manure from a guinea pig farm.
+This is a picture of three piles of compost from the guinea pig farm.
 The pile that is on the right is fresh-don’t use that for your garden now but it could be used as mulch for shrubs but be forewarned!
 It will stink for several days!
 The middle one is a few months old and is ok to use if you are giving your soil a few more months to continue to break it down.
 If you add either of those ages of manure into your soil, the nutrients will be bound until the soil organisms have time to digest it.
 The pile on the far left, the one that is the darkest, is about two years old.
 It has broken down to the point where the nutrients are readily available for all those wonderful little organisms, insects, and earthworms in your soil to digest.
 Then, your plants will enjoy the boost soon after you incorporate it into your soil.